JingWangTW/dark-theme-editor/README.md

             github = "https://github.com/JingWangTW"
             email = "tony.jing.wang@gmail.com"

-    [params.globalFrontmatter]
-        description = "This is my new hugo site" keywords = "hugo,site,new"

     [params.homePage]
-        siteLongDescription = "The \"dark-theme-editor\" is a Hugo theme that resembles a code editor in dark mode, suitable for developers and programmers.
-The customizable dark color scheme provides a modern and professional appearance and may alleviate eye strain.
-Overall, it's a practical and visually appealing theme for creating a distinctive website."

         # When displaying the URL behind the title, it appears to be all messed up.
         recentPostShowUrl = false

-    [params.page]
-        # No, I don't want to show thw TOC in the demo site.
-        includeToc = true
 ```

 ## Note